PeaceofGoddev/LITA_CAPSTONE_PROJECT/README.md

 3. what subscription type is the most engaged and from which region and date of such subscription?
 4. What is the proportion of cancelled transaction to successful transaction?

+## Data Analysis
+This is the portion where all the insights gotten through excel, sql and powerbi are added.
+The visualization based on the insight.